Summer Interior and Edward Hopper’s Women – Learning the Ropes of Romance

-Summer Interior: A solitary woman at the centre of an unknown crisis.
-Edward Hopper‘s women appear frequently within his artwork.
-Most notably depicted as looking longingly out of windows, passively into their laps or as engaged in some menial activity.
+In Summer Interior, we see a solitary woman at the center of an unknown crisis.
+Edward Hopper‘s women appear frequently within his oeuvre — depicted as looking longingly out of windows, passively into their laps, or engaged in some menial activity.

 Summer Interior thrusts towards us an array of vulnerable intricacies.
 We can guess at the cause of this young girl’s pain.
 Maybe, we can attempt to identify the catalyst of her heartache.
 However, in doing so we gradually bring on the haunting truth that this scene is one that cannot be reflected on with anything but the eye of bleak cynicism.
 Powerless and passive, we are the intruding stranger peering through the closed window of a solitary woman’s personal life.

-Hopper’s bread and butter comes in the form of viewer detachment.
-As such, he is able to use a seemingly plain image to push his reader into the feeling that they are but a helpless observer in someone else’s world.
-Above all, he uses the dullness of a sepia colour palet, a claustrophobic bedroom setting and a passive subject to project a reality so far removed from the romanticism of modern day ‘love’.
-Typically, his subjects never look us in the eye.
-They stare out of windows, at walls, into coffee cups and at the turned backs of disinterested men.
-The goings on within the painting never involve the viewer… the relationship portrayed is between Hopper and his faceless subject alone.
+Hopper’s signature insight comes in the form of viewer detachment.
+As such, he is able to use a seemingly plain image to push his viewer into the feeling that they are but a helpless observer in someone else’s world.
+Above all, he uses the dullness of a sepia-color palette, a claustrophobic bedroom setting, and a passive subject to project a reality so far removed from the romanticism of modern day “love”.

 Hopper’s paintings would suggest the latter to be more likely.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!